Email Marketing and Customer Journeys: The Complete Guide

 In general, and for obvious reasons, email usually isn’t considered a “top of funnel” tactic.
 You can’t exactly subscribe to a newsletter if you’re unaware of a brand.
 Still, email can play a role in the beginning stages of a customer journey.

-Consider partnering with the social media team to promote a branded industry newsletter to the right audience.
-Another option is to identify an online publisher in your industry that offers email newsletter sponsorship opportunities.
+Consider partnering with the social media team to work together to grow your newsletter subscribers.
+You can promote a branded industry newsletter to the right audience or identify an online publisher in your industry that offers email newsletter sponsorship opportunities.
+When you think about this stage in the funnel, it’s more about getting your email brand out there as worth subscribing to.

 One of the great things about email is that it’s an extremely affordable marketing channel.
-But sometimes, you have to spend a little money to earn attention and get that initial awareness.
+But sometimes, you have to spend a little money to earn attention, attract visitors to your website or blog, and get that initial awareness.
 Then, the real journey can get started.

 2. Lead Acquisition